-The most important step in the admissions process is choosing the programme that is right for you.
-Use our online education catalogue advanced search to find out what is available with English language instruction.
+The most important step in the admissions process is choosing the programme or course that is right for you.
+Use our online education catalogue to find out what is available with English language instruction.

 The difference between a programme and a course

-A programme is made up of a set number of courses and at the completion of a programme the student will have earned a specific degree.
-A programme has usually between 60 - 180 credits (1 - 3 years of full-time study).
+A programme is made up of a set number of courses.
+At the completion of a programme you will have earned a specific degree.
+A programme is usually comprised of 60–180 credits (1–3 years of full-time study).